-The mission of the Master of Science in Nursing Program at University of the Pacific is to provide students with a superior, competency-based, learner-centered educational experience that will prepare graduate professional nurses to care for individuals, families and populations while engaging in collaborative partnerships to improve patient-centered care and population health outcomes.
+The mission of the Nursing Department at University of the Pacific is to provide students with a superior, competency-based, learner-centered educational experience that will prepare graduate professional nurses to care for individuals, families and populations while engaging in collaborative partnerships to improve patient-centered care and population health outcomes.

 The nursing department fosters a safe and respectful environment that encourages life-long learning for faculty, staff and students.
 Thus, faculty and staff subscribe to a student-centered environment to position a diverse population of students as active participants in the learning experience.